MomsDad/Smart-Subject-Generator/README.md

 uvicorn app.main:app --reload

 # langchain
-This is a library it will help us interfrate our LLMs into our project basically langchain is a way to interact with Chatgpt like how a person would send a chat message!
+This is a library that will help us integrate our LLMs into our project basically langchain is a way to interact with Chatgpt like how a person would send a chat message!
 Here is a guide on langchain for simple integeration: https://python.langchain.com/docs/tutorials/llm_chain/

 # pydantic
-Helps us define and validate our data in our FastApi App it will ensure that the data we are feeing in correct and formatted For example for our project we will use the pydantic function to validate the content in our emails to our API for subject generation
+Helps us define and validate our data in our FastApi App it will ensure that the data we are filling is correct and formatted For example for our project we will use the pydantic function to validate the content in our emails to our API for subject generation
 If you scroll to pydantic examples it shows exactly how it works, https://docs.pydantic.dev/latest/#why-use-pydantic